BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/api-gateway/README.md

   * *addProduct(product)* - Adds a product to inventory
   * *updateProduct(id, product)* - Updates a product with given ID
   * *deleteProduct(id)* - Deletes a product with given ID

+## Microservice design for integration with gateway

+The architecture developed closely follows [Apollo Federation](https://blog.apollographql.com/apollo-federation-f260cf525d21) which is the suggested architecture for building a microservices application with a GraphQL API Gateway.

+* Every microservice runs on an Apollo Server.
+A GraphQL schema is defined for each microservice along with resolvers that handle the client requests.
+In order to create an Apollo server for a microservice, a valid GraphQL schema and resolvers need to be provided to the server
+* The API Gateway interacts with the Apollo servers of the microservices.
+It maintains a list of the services that are running on the Apollo servers
+* The GraphQL schemas that are a part of the Apollo servers are used by the gateway to figure out which client request needs to be directed to which microservice
+* Once the Apollo server of a microservice receives a request from the gateway, there are resolvers for each request that take in the request body and pass it on to the REST Datasource of the microservice.
+* These REST datasources interact with the REST API of the microservice.
+The response from the REST API is sent back to the Apollo server of the microservice which is sent to the API Gateway and back to the client

+Using this architecture, true modularity is achieved with independent GraphQL services for each microservice and individual REST datasources for integration with the REST API of the microservices.